Adam-Schlichtmann/CSCE466FinalProject/README.md

     - show dbs
     - use "DBname"
     - show collections
-    - To import json files
+3. To import json files
+   - Open a new terminal and run the following command
    - mongoimport --db expense --collection transactions --file path_to_/transactions.json --jsonArray
     - Use the same command, for groups.json and users.json accordingly